Dariasteam/JSON-cpp/docs/manual_doc.md

   double      precision;
   std::string blckprde;

-  SERIAL_START                                      // asociate each parameter with its name (which must be the same as in 'file.json')
+  DEPRECATED_SERIAL_START                                      // asociate each parameter with its name (which must be the same as in 'file.json')
     "likeThis",   boolean,                          // note the comma in between the name and its parameter.
-    "accurancy",  precision,                        // parameters are order independent "songLyrics", blckprde,                         // the macro is the same "integer",    number                            // last element has no comma SERIAL_END
+    "accurancy",  precision,                        // parameters are order independent "songLyrics", blckprde,                         // the macro is the same "integer",    number                            // last element has no comma DEPRECATED_SERIAL_END
 public:
   void changeContent () {
     number    = 78;